 Teak (Tectona grandis) and Bamboo (Bambusa spp.), Mango (Mangifera indica), Jackfruit (Artocarpus heterophyllus), Guava (Psidium guajava), Neem (Azadirachta indica).

 Indian rivers are heavily dependent on the Indian rainfall.
-The Narmada river is an important river in the Indian subcontinent.
-Due to the uncertainty of this rainfall the flow of the river varies causing various complications in the lives of the people dependent on the river.
-The effects of climate change and soil erosion has further reduced the capacity of the soil to absorb and retain water.
-Plantation of trees will improve the water retaining capacity of the soil and break the force of the water reaching the soil.
-This will prevent soil erosion thus improving the soil structure and water retaining capacity of the soil and improving the agricultural production in the long run.
+The Narmada River is an important river in the Indian subcontinent.
+Due to the uncertainty of this rainfall, the flow of the river varies causing various complications in the lives of the people dependent on the river.
+The effects of climate change and soil erosion have further reduced the capacity of the soil to absorb and retain water.
+The plantation of trees will improve the water-retaining capacity of the soil and break the force of the water reaching the soil.
+This will prevent soil erosion thus improving the soil structure and water-retaining capacity of the soil and improving the agricultural production in the long run.
 The trees will also provide NTFPs to the community thus diversifying the livelihood opportunities of the people.
 Trees will also help regulate the environment by sequestering carbon and releasing oxygen.
 They will aid in disaster mitigation protecting the animals and communities resident on the banks.

 |Name of the Company